lutzlukesch/docu_autoISF/src/section_2/section_2_2.md

 autoISF_min should be set to 0.3.
 Again, see whether you ever run into that limit, that your loop e.g. “would like” to act softer, but bounces against that set limit.

-<Textbox width="100"> Do not keep autoISF_min at 0.5 or even higher, because that would for instance preclude
-later, that your exercise setting can strongly “soften” your loop. </Textbox>
+Do not keep autoISF_min at 0.5 or even higher, because that would for instance preclude later, that your exercise setting can strongly “soften” your loop.